 - There are no additional software requirements for Active Directory Universal Authentication except that you must use a supported version of SSMS.

-- See the following link for the latest Active Directory Authentication Library (ADAL) version for Universal authentication: Microsoft.IdentityModel.Clients.ActiveDirectory.
+- See the following link for the latest Microsoft Authentication Library (MSAL) version for Universal authentication: Overview of the Microsoft Authentication Library (MSAL).

 - For configuration steps, see Configure Azure SQL Database multi-factor authentication for SQL Server Management Studio.

 - Grant others access to your database: SQL Database Authentication and Authorization: Granting Access